flare-foundation/STP/STPs/STP_0.md

 ## Proposal Strucuture

-A valid Proposal, both for STP and SIP will be structured as follows:
+A valid STP Proposal will be structured as follows:

 a) A table detailing: #, title, status, type, author, date